AG-Aanya-Gupta/AG-Aanya-Gupta.github.io/_posts/2025-05-16-roughdraft.md

 # Conclusion

 In a nutshell, I found that a significant, inverse, negative relationship exists between social media usage during breaks and subsequent motivation to study.
 Additionally, I tried creating an intervention which students could use during break as opposed to social media.
 If I were to continue this project (which I probably will, since I love this topic), I would test out the efficacy of my intervention.
 It might involve having one group of students use my intervention during their breaks, and another group use social media during their breaks.
+Furthermore, I will definitely include non-binary/non-gender conforming students; I had already sent my survey out by the time I talked with Ms. Feng.
+Also, it might be cool to see how social media usage v. motivation differs for different age groups.

 Overall, this was a really fun project!
 I loved that we were able to explore what we wanted to, and that made me motivated to keep working throughout the process.
 The planning stage was probably the hardest, but after that, it was really cool to be able to analyze and create what I'd been planning.
 It's been a pleasure being in this class!! :D